BitByBitAIGroup/Lab-Assignment-5/README.md

 and widely used.
 A Bayesian network is a graphical model that encodes the probability of a set of random variables.
-The model consists of a directed acyclic graph (DAG), where each node represents a random variable, and arrows represent the statistical relationships between variables.
+The model consists of a directed acyclic graph (DAG), where each node represents a random variable, and arrows represent the statistical relationships between variables.
 Bayesian networks can be used to generate predictions from data, infer the probabilistic relationships between variables, and learn the structure and conditional probability tables (CPTs) from data.
 One of the most popular applications of Bayesian networks is in classification tasks, where the goal is to assign a given data point to a pre-defined class.
-Naive Bayes is a classification algorithm based on Bayesian networks that assumes conditional independence between the features of a given data point, given the class label.
+Naive Bayes is a classification algorithm based on Bayesian networks that assumes conditional independence between the features of a given data point, given the class label.
 While this simplifies the model and makes it easier to learn from data, it can limit its accuracy